CM4all/pond/doc/index.rst

 - :samp:`yesterday` is the previous date in the local time zone
 - :samp:`tomorrow` is the next date in the local time zone

+Additionally, time stamps can be specified as an offset relative to
+now:

+- :samp:`+30s` is in 30 seconds
+- :samp:`-30s` is 30 seconds ago
+- :samp:`-15` is 15 minutes ago
+- :samp:`-1h` is one hour ago
+- :samp:`-1d` is 24 hours ago

 .. _clone:

 Cloning